Pick Your Own Fruit FAQ

 Do you have a café onsite?

-We serve local ice cream and a variety of drinks from the hut.
+We serve local ice cream and a variety of refreshments from the hut.

 Do you have toilets?